MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-web-client-urls.md

 ```
 -->

-The URL consists of two parts, the hostname part and the query string.
+The URL consists of two parts; the hostname part and the query string.
 The hostname part includes the protocol (https) and the hostname.
 The query string part includes everything after `<hostname>`.
 The query string determines what content to target.

 ### Syntax Key